 - The English Tea Store Blog Quizzes: Are you a Serious or Smart Alecky Tea Drinker?

 The following are the types of items you will find at tea which might inspire you for your own tea party.
 I offer a new recipe each week, so check out and bookmark Online Guide to Afternoon Tea to keep up to date.
 Here is a sample of what we have prepared:

 God Bless our Queens

 Queen Victoria reigned for 63 years (June 1837 to 22 January 1901), a period we know as the Victorian Era.
-After she died Edward VII, was left the keys to the throne, and partied his way through the Edwardian era until his death in 1910 from a double heart attack.
-I often refer to this period of history as Eddie’s Era, a decade of decadence and frivolity for the wealthy land gentry which would end with the First World War.
+After she died Edward VII was next on the throne partying his way through the Edwardian era until his death in 1910 from a double heart attack.
+It was a decade of decadence and frivolity for the wealthy land gentry, until the First World War.
 It was a great party while it lasted.

 Queen Elizabeth II is Queen Victoria’s great-great-granddaughter, celebrating her Diamond Jubilee this year, and by the looks of things is well on track to surpass Victoria’s 63 year reign; she certainly has been a more dignified ruler than her great-grandfather.

 Canadians can be proud that our renowned RCMP Musical Ride team participated in one of the first major Jubilee celebrations this past week at Windsor Castle.
 I have seen them perform many times and the precision of this team always amazes me.